 Some things these two films would have in common could be separated into production aspects and plot aspects.
-I will give examples of each.
-In production aspects, each film has these wide angle camera shots, getting the landscape (or cityscape) as well as close up shots on people’s faces or eyes especially.
+In production aspects, each film has wide angle camera shots, getting the landscape (or cityscape) as well as close shots of people’s faces or eyes especially.
 It is no secret Wolf appreciated the Western style of movie, and often incorporated techniques in his own films.
-In each, the large landscape shots, with little figures in the distance, is a large aspect in westerns.
-As well as shooting the sky, the vastness and how little people are in the world.
-Also each film also has unsteady camera handling and tilt angles.
+In each, the large landscape shots, with little figures in the distance, is a key feature in westerns as is a camera shot toward the sky; the vastness of the setting and how small and insignificant people can be in the world.
+Also, each film also has unsteady camera handling and tilt angles; giving the impression that the audience watching the film is also a part of the film with a character seemingly speaking directly to them or them being involved in a chase as a silent observer.
 The music in each film too plays an important role to indicate a cut or overlapping scene.
-While some films were in color by the 60’s, these two films remain in black and white.
-That makes the message a little stronger because you have to focus on the film itself and not the background.
-Each film also has, at some point, a first-person narration.
+While some films were in color by the 1960s, these two films remain in black and white.
+That makes the message a little stronger because the audience has to focus on the film itself and not the background.
+Each film also has, at some point first-person narration.
 In I Was Nineteen, Gregor is the narrator.
 In Divided Heaven, it is unclear who narrates.
-Sometimes it is Rita herself, and other times it is a third person narrator.
-Some sources I read think it is Rita’s mother who is the third person narrator, but to me it is unclear.
-It is a good consideration but I don’t think it could be.
+Sometimes it is Rita herself, and other times it is a third-person narrator.
 It may just be an outside character we don’t know, who is following the situation.
-Secret police were common East Germany, and Wolf’s younger brother was an officer for them; I think it could be a shout out to them, considering Rita is affiliated with Manfred, a defector.
+With this mysterious third-person narrator, the story is better told because the narrator is trustworthy, unless they are not.
+What I mean is: the third person narrator enhances the viewing experience because the audience is engulfed in the feelings of the protagonist, but a third person narrative and the first-person camera shots could be an effect to get the audience to be more involved again.
+An omniscient narrator tends to build the suspense and can even create a sense of credibility or trust; much like a news broadcast.
+However, this alternating narration may just make this film work better for Rita, who in the beginning is recovering from a mental breakdown, and the plot of the film itself is just her flashback memories.